Barrymoonshine/battleships/README.md

 - Allow another go if a ship has been hit
 - When a ship is sunk, update the surrounding cells with misses
 - Display hit status of ships during the game
-- Allow another go if a ship is hit
 - Improve UI to more clearly distinguish between a hit and a miss